APNIC-Labs/draft-kskroll-sentinel/README.md

    queries:

    o  A query name containing the left-most label "root-key-sentinel-is-
       ta-<key-tag>".
-This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.
-Any validly-signed DNS zone can be used for this test.
+This corresponds to a a validly-signed label in the parent zone, so that responses associated with this query name can be authenticated by a DNSSEC-validating resolver.
+Any validly-signed DNS zone can be used as the parent zone for this test.

    o  A query name containing the left-most label "root-key-sentinel-
       not-ta-<key-tag>".
-This is also a validly-signed name.
-Any validly-signed DNS zone can be used for this test.
+This is also a validly-signed label.
+Any validly-signed DNS zone can be used as the parent zone for this test.

    o  A query name that is signed with a DNSSEC signature that cannot be
-      validated (described as a "bogus" RRset in Section 5 of [RFC4033], when, for example, an RRset is not signed with a valid RRSIG record).
+      validated (described as a "bogus" RRset in Section 5 of [RFC4033], when, for example, an RRset associated with a label in a zoneis not signed with a valid RRSIG record).

+Huston, et al.            Expires March 4, 2019                 [Page 6]

+Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018

-   The responses received from queries to resolve each of these names can be evaluated to infer a trust key state of the DNS resolver.
+   The responses received from queries to resolve each of these query names can be evaluated to infer a trust key state of the DNS resolver.

-   An essential assumption here is that this technique relies on security-aware (DNSSEC validating) resolvers responding with a SERVFAIL response code to queries where DNSSEC checking is requested

-Huston, et al.           Expires January 3, 2019                [Page 6]

-Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

-   and the response cannot be validated.
-Note that a slew of other issues can also cause SERVFAIL responses, and so the sentinel processing may sometimes result in incorrect or indeterminate conclusions.
+   An essential assumption here is that this technique relies on security-aware (DNSSEC validating) resolvers responding with a SERVFAIL response code to queries where DNSSEC checking is requested and the response cannot be validated.
+Note that other issues can also cause a resolver to return SERVFAIL responses, and so the sentinel processing may sometimes result in incorrect or indeterminate conclusions.

    To describe this process of classification, DNS resolvers are classified by five distinct behavior types using the labels: "Vnew",